theoHC/BrickCatchingRobot/README.md

 3. Use  `ros2 service call /drop std_srvs/srv/Empty` to drop the brick

-4. Here's a video of a successful catch:
+4. Here's a motion picture of a successful catch accompanied by jazz reflecting the energy level of the robot:

 https://github.com/user-attachments/assets/62d45864-6766-446f-9ee3-382832486007

-5. Here's a video of a failed catch:
+5. Here's a motion picture of a failed catch, similarly accompanied:

 https://github.com/user-attachments/assets/fc3c5fb9-e00c-44f8-9750-3f2e818b9b5a